Young Lottery Winner Stuart Donnelly

 Stuart Donnelly was found dead in his cottage in Castle Douglas, Kirkcudbrightshire, at the young age of 29 on January 6th, 2010.
 Scotland police indicated that no foul play was involved in Stuart’s death.
 His family indicated that Stuart spent his last holiday season with them before returning to his home, where he would later die from natural causes.
 It was suspected that Stuart suffered from health issues before his untimely death, and drug and alcohol use may have played a role in his death.
 The fact that he was about to wed a Thai woman he had fallen for on one of his trips to Thailand makes his story that much more tragic.

 Stuart’s Bebo page soon became filled with words of love and sorrow in memoriam.
-Though he’d distanced himself from much of the world—even friends and family—it was evident that the winner was remembered by all and loved by many.
+Like Canadian lottery winner Graham Gelineau, Stuart distanced himself from much of the world—even friends and family—after his win, but it was evident that he was remembered by all and loved by many.
 His aunt left a comment noting his close relationship with his family despite the distance, indicating “…Stuart was loved by all his family.”
 In death, the same was true about Stuart as it was when he won the lottery: he had a loving family whom he loved greatly in return.

 For many lottery winners, winning millions of dollars is a guaranteed way to improve one’s quality of life.
 Unfortunately, in an era where it is nearly impossible to escape the subsequent publicity, several winners struggle with their newfound “fame”—some to the point of disappearing from the public eye.